KNOWING WHAT TO EXPECT

 If they press for you to see a counselor, suggest that they match you session-for-session.
 They may resist on the grounds that they don’t need help; underneath, however, they’ll probably welcome someone to talk to.

 Your parents may need some help in separating what’s “normal” from the “norm.”
-It’s probable that they’ll think homosexuality is not normal.
-You can help them by explaining that although homosexuality is not the norm, it is what is natural to you.
+It’s probable that they’ll think being queer is not normal.
+You can help them by explaining that although queerness is not the norm, it is what is natural to you.
 Point out that all of creation has exceptions to the norm; while most people are right-handed, some are left-handed; although most people have two eyes of the same color, some have a different color in each eye.

-They need to begin to understand that although your sexual orientation is not in the norm, it is a natural and honest response for you.
+They need to begin to understand that although your sexual orientation or gender is not in the norm, it is a natural and honest response for you.

 Breaking Through Denial